The Liberal Party’s Victorian division has sold its long-time Melbourne CBD headquarters to luxury watch retailer Rolex for $37.1 million.

 Part owner-occupied and part used as an investment, the property, built in 1935, hit the market in late August with a price guide of more than $30 million.

-On a 444 square metre plot at the south-east corner of Little Collins Street, the six-level building is selling to an as-yet-unknown luxury retail brand, which will owner-occupy.
+On a 444 square metre plot at the south-east corner of Little Collins Street, the six-level building was for nearly a week reported only asselling to an as-yet-unknown luxury retail brand, which will owner-occupy.

 Centenary Hall contains more than 2500 sqm of lettable area.
 It was refurbished in 1995, 2002 and 2008.
 In 2001, the Liberals unsuccessfully tried to sell the property’s air-rights.